-The cTrader QuickFx trading terminal allows you to execute fast trades while at the same time easily switch between tabs to manage them.
-You can also create complete order types using such features as a swing high, low, last bar high, low and even preview the order before you submit.
+The cTrader QuickFx trading terminal allows you to execute fast trades while at the same time easily switching between tabs to manage them.
+You can also create complete order types using such features as a swing high, low, last bar high, and low and even preview the order before you submit.
+This trading terminal is designed for Forex, some features may not work with Metals, Crypto, Indices and other assets.

 Quick Trading with cTrader